What Is an Arm’s Length Sale in Real Estate?

 In real estate, not all transactions are created equal.
 One common type of transaction that every agent and buyer should understand is an "arm’s length sale."
 But what does this term actually mean?
-In this blog, we’ll dive into the details of arm’s length sales, how they differ from other types of transactions, and why understanding this concept is key for successful real estate deals.
+As a trusted provider of real estate pre-license and continuing education, we’re here to help.

-What Is an Arm’s Length Transaction in Real Estate?
+What Is an Arm’s Length Sale?

 In real estate, an arm’s length sale is a real estate transaction between unrelated parties who are each acting in their own best interest.

-This term may seem a bit odd until you define its opposite: a non-arm’s length sale.
-Arm-in-arm sales, as they’re sometimes called, are real estate transactions in which a personal or financial relationship between the parties gives one an advantage over the other.
+Arm-in-arm sales, as they’re also sometimes called, are real estate transactions in which a personal or financial relationship between the parties gives one an advantage over the other.

-Relationship Between Parties
+The Relationship Between the Parties

 Independence and Fairness